SystemSpace/Compendium/compendium.rst

 Are the uploaded files that users submitted still kept?
   Yes, and I plan to reopen the storage later into site (re)development.

+If someone doesn't want their storage space, can we have it added to our own free space?
+  You could also just ask me for more and give a reason.

+What kind of information can be carried over using the data storage?
+  Anything can be carried over if its fathomably usable.

+  Web apps won't work, but you can bring media files, zip archives, etc. Even encrypted lockers should work fine.

+  Don't expect every binary to work, and noncompiled languages (php, python) won't work.

+  You can try bringing php, but why would you ever want to bring the worst thing of all Life to LFE?

 Is the forcebond on migrant's souls still active at this point?
   Yes.

+Do you plan on bringing back the wishlist/object locater thingy?
+  Yes.

+Do you think you'll go advertising the project anywhere else again any time soon after getting the site up?
+  Nah, frankly the 8ch ad did literally nothing.

+Any updates on whether or not you'll be able to unlink Life without suicide?
+  Well technically I can, it's just dangerous.

 Tsuki, the Representative
 -------------------------